DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pdf-viewer/annotations.md

 ![image](../../images/markup-context-menu.png)

 You can change the default settings for annotation tools.
-Click the drop-down arrow in the corresponding annotation tool and specify the color and opacity.
+Click the drop-down arrow in the corresponding annotation tool in the **Text** ribbon group and specify the color and opacity.

 ![image](../../images/markup-tool-color-picker.png)